You are here

 or by appointment

-Jessica Folk is an adjunct in the English and Creative Writing Department.
+Jessica Folk is a Visiting Instructor in the English and Creative Writing Department.
 She earned a BA in Creative Writing and Cinema & Screen Studies right here at SUNY Oswego.
-She also holds a MFA in Screenwriting from Chapman University in Orange, CA. Jessica has published as a contributing writer to the Palladium Times, wrote a short film, entitled Five, which was featured on the African American Short Film Series in 2015, and was an editor for Idioms for Idiots by Joseph Thuotte.
-Jessica continues to pursue publication and screenwriting in her future endeavors.
+She also holds a MFA in Screenwriting from Chapman University in Orange, CA. Jessica has published two slam poems and a short nonfiction piece with Ghost City Press, wrote a short film, entitled "Five", which was featured on the African American Short Film Series in 2015-16, wrote and produced the music video for the song "Home Forever" on behalf of Beautiful Mess Productions.
+Her thesis script "Poster Girl" has placed in numerous national screenwriting competitions, including the California Women's Film Festival.
+Jessica continues to pursue publication, screenwriting and producing in her future endeavors.

 Fall 2016 Courses